 Our Solar System consists of eight different planets which orbit the Sun.
 It was formed 4.6 billion years ago.
-Crazy?
-Yeah!
-But today we will take a closer look at the kid facts about Mercury, the first planet in our solar system.
+But today, we will take a closer look at the kid facts about Mercury, the first planet in our solar system.

 Mercury is the closest planet to the Sun.
 The distance from the Sun to Mercury is over 9 million miles.
-It is the innermost and smallest planet in the Solar System with an equatorial radius of 2,439.7 km.
-Mercury is called the terrestrial planet because it’s an Earth-like planet, which is made up of rocks and has a rough surface.
+It’s the innermost and smallest planet in the Solar System with an equatorial radius of 2,439.7 km.
+Mercury is called the terrestrial planet because it’s an Earth-like planet which is made up of rocks and has a rough surface.
 Mercury has two geologically distinct plains.
-Just Like this information, there are so many interesting kid facts about Mercury that will help you understand more about Mercury.
+Just like this information, there are many interesting facts about Mercury that will help you understand more.

 No one knows exactly who is credited with the discovery of Mercury.
-But the Romans have named it Mercury after their messenger God, the fastest god, and the one they prayed to for a successful business.
+But the Romans have named it Mercury after their messenger God, the fastest God, and the one they prayed to for a successful business.
 There seems to be a fun tour as it moves faster all night and that moves back and forth in the air.
-This is called an elliptical orbit, it is like an egg.
-Mercury lasts 88 days on the orbit of the sun and moves 50 kilometers per second faster than any other planets of the Solar System.
+This is called an elliptical orbit, it’s like an egg.
+Mercury lasts 88 days in the orbit of the sun and moves 50 kilometers per second faster than any other planets of the Solar System.
 Mercury takes 59 Earth days to rotate and hence, on Mercury, the solar day is equivalent to 175.
 97 Earth days.
-Such a Long Day, isn’t it?
+Such a long day, isn’t it?

 Have Humans visited Mercury?

-No, they have not, Mercury has been visited by a spacecraft from Earth, at least, twice.
+No, they have not, Mercury has been visited by a spacecraft from Earth, at least twice.
 During 1974 – 1975, the first spacecraft that visited Mercury was called, “Mariner 10” and it mapped nearly half the surface.
 Like the Earth’s moon, there are a lot of craters from meteoroids and comets.
-Astronauts have found a huge number of craters, which are also known as the Caloris Basin, of about 960 miles (1,550 km) wide which ends in over 16,000 football fields on Earth.
-That is a really big number.
+Astronauts have found a huge number of craters which are also known as the Caloris Basin of about 960 miles (1,550 km) wide which ends in over 16,000 football fields on Earth.
+That’s a really big number.
 It was previously caused by asteroids hitting Mercury’s surface.
 The spacecraft have also observed some long cliffs, flat terrain, and volcanic damage.
 Mariner 10 has also revealed Mercury’s thin atmosphere and spotted its magnetic field as well.

 Recently, NASA launched Messenger for the close observation of Mercury.
 Messenger orbits Mercury in 2011 and completes 100% mapping of Mercury’s surface area in 2013.
 This mission cleared the six key issues- the high density of Mercury, its geological history, it’s core structure, its magnetic field, the origin of tenuous atmosphere, and whether it has ice at its poles.
 Messenger has helped discover these kid facts about Mercury.